7enTropy7/Terry_Rex/README.md

 # Terry_Rex
 A genetically evolved dinosaur that is scared of Cactus!
-Made the game first using Pygame and then implemented Neuroevolution of Augmenting Topologies (NEAT) Algorithm for the AI.
+Made the game first using Pygame and then implemented NeuroEvolution of Augmenting Topologies (NEAT) Algorithm for the AI.

 Initial phase of training: